Remove Carpet, Linoleum & Subfloor

 TOOLS - linoleum

 Besides the tools listed above, you will need a large scraper (we used the same one we used on the ceiling removal).
 I also found a super helpful tool on Amazon that pulled out the HUGE subfloor staples - simple pliers would not suffice.
-See the photo below.
+See the photo and SPECIAL NOTE up under “supplies”.

 INSTRUCTIONS - linoleum